 Karen is a Porsche suburb in Nairobi where only the social class can manage to live.
 It is always cool and the serenity is simply Incredible.
 Here’s a list of picnic sites in Karen, Nairobi.

-I quote from my post about Oloolua Nature trail Nairobi.
-This picnic site is one of those places where enchanting nature evokes visions of lush meadows full of brilliantly green-colored dense forest with sky-high trees.
+I quote from my post about Oloolua Nature Trail Nairobi.
+This picnic site is one of those places where enchanting nature evokes visions of lush meadows full of brilliantly green-colored dense forests with sky-high trees.